xslendix/picoduck/README.md

  - Hold pin support: when the configured pinned is powered, the program will pause execution.
  - No need to recompile multiple times.

+## DISCLAIMER

+Since this acts as effectively a mouse and keyboard, it cannot be usually detected by systems.
+As such, I do not condone and I am not responsible for any illegal use of this software.
+Use it for pranks and other legal practical uses, such as setting up systems, BUT NEVER FOR CRIME.
+You have been warned.

 ## Requirements

 NOTE: Those are only needed if you are going to build the code yourself!